 To drill on the verb forms, use my French Verb Audio Drills.
 To me, understanding when to use these tenses is probably one of the most difficult thing for an English speaker, since they cannot translate literally from English.

-You need to understand it’s mostly a question of background/specific event, and develop an ear for it.
+You need to understand it’s mostly a question of background/specific event, kind of like in a movie a close-up versus a background shot, and develop an ear for it.

 “I was singing” or verbs in past progressive are going to be imperfect.
 For those, you can rely on translation 90% of the time.

 The problem is “I sang” or verbs in the perfect tense… they can be translated as “je chantais” or “j’ai chanté”: it is the rest of the sentence that tells, so there is no way you can just translate